 So I felt that it was better to target the term “content ideation” because if you’re searching for that term, you’re likely more interested in learning the strategy behind how to do this.

 See the difference?
-We will happily exchange search volume for search intent because our business model is not based on pageviews, it’s based on providing a few specific products (a service, and a course) to a specific audience.
+We will happily exchange search volume for search intent because our business model is not based on pageviews, it’s based on providing a few specific products (a service, and a course) to a target audience.

 Create an Email Autoresponder That Provides a Feedback Loop That Lets You Know Your Customer’s Biggest Challenges